Owner's Equity Definition and Examples (Plus How to Improve)

 1. Lower your liabilities

 To avoid depreciating your asset value, consider lowering your liabilities.
-This can be done in a number of ways, but one way is by replacing any loans you have with loans that have a lower interest rate.
-This will lower your debt and lower your liabilities.
+For example, you can refinance any loans you have with loans that have a lower interest rate.
+This can help lower your liabilities while also reducing the overall cost to borrow money.
+You can also sell liabilities you don't necessarily need to reduce debts and increase liquidity.

 2. Make upgrades and renovations

 If you own a home and are hoping to improve your owner's equity, consider renovating your property.
-While you can't change your neighborhood, you can upgrade your property itself.
+While you can't change your neighborhood, you can upgrade the property itself to increase its value.
 Some examples include a new paint job or purchasing new appliances.
-While purchasing new appliances could potentially add to your debt, make sure that you'll turn a profit in the end.
-It's also important to keep in mind that interior design styles will change.
-Make sure to update your property in neutral tones like gray, beige and white that are appealing to a mass market.
-Light-colored walls, hardwood floors and neutral tones are timeless, clean, fresh and will help you increase your owner's equity.
+While purchasing new appliances might add to your debt, it can make the home more appealing to a future buyer.
+Consider improving or renovating crucial systems, like heating and cooling, drainage and basement waterproofing.

 3. Maintain your property

-Taking care of your assets is important whether or not you're trying to lower your liabilities and improve owner's equity.
+Taking care of your assets is important whether you're trying to lower your liabilities or improve owner's equity.
 You can maintain your property but doing routine inspections on the interior and exterior of the building, following all laws and doing routine landscaping.
-This should ensure your property is pleasing to the eye and will attract future investors or owners.
+Maintain both the aesthetic value of the property and the functionality of all its systems.
+For example, if you have leaky gutters, consider replacing them to protect your basement from unwanted moisture.

-Paying off any accumulated debt will greatly help you lower any liabilities.
+Paying off any accumulated debt can help lower any liabilities.
 You can do so by paying more than the minimum balance on any loans.
 For example, if you own a home, increase your mortgage payments and work on lowering your debt rather than accumulating it.
+Or, consider adding more to a monthly vehicle payment to pay off the loan for a depreciating asset like a car.
+Reducing debt can also help businesses by increasing profit margins and minimizing risks.

 5. Reduce manufacturing costs

 If you own a business, consider reducing manufacturing costs.
-This could mean using more economical products and machinery, streamlining operations, reducing the carrying cost of inventory or simply tracking your spending habits in relation to your business.
-Doing the latter will help you see where you can begin to spend less in order to reduce your overall liabilities.
+This can mean using more economical products and machinery, streamlining operations, reducing the carrying cost of inventory or simply tracking your spending habits in relation to your business.
+You can also direct more financial resources into research and development to see how you can maintain the same level of quality and utility for your products while lowering their production costs.

 Explore more articles